 Sell out #edfringe show ‘Banksy: The Room in the Elephant’ is here next week, 16-17 May #Banksy #TheSum #TobaccoFactory #traversetheatre #edinburgh

-So we’re at the end of the penultimate week for A Play, A Pie and A Pint - Skeleton Wumman has received lovely reviews and tweets.
+So we’re nearing the end of another A Play, A Pie and A Pint season.
+The Queen of Lucky People has gone down wonderfully well.